-&lt;sup>2 Spousal impoverishment protections allow couples in the community with one spouse on Medicaid receiving home care to budget their assets and income as a married couple.
+$^{^2}$ Spousal impoverishment protections allow couples in the community with one spouse on Medicaid receiving home care to budget their assets and income as a married couple.
 The applicant spouse can retain income of \$384 per month and the "well" spouse can retain their own income plus enough of the spouse's income to bring them to \$2,980.50.
 Therefore, for couples with a combined income of less than \$3,364.50, this is more advantageous than traditional budgeting with the use of a pooled income trust.

-pervaded Medicaid long term care services.
-Since the 1980's, married spouses of nursing home residents could retain enough income and assets to live without impoverishment, but spouses of home care recipients had to live at the sub-poverty Medicaid levels.
-Now, for a couple with combined income as high as \$3,364 per month, and combined assets as high as \$89,670 (\$74,820 for the "well" spouse and \$14,850 for the applicant), one spouse can receive MLTC services, including home care, without being required to "spend down" most of that income and assets on the cost of medical care, and without needing a spousal refusal.
+\$15,450 for the applicant), one spouse can receive MLTC services, including home care, without being required to "spend down" most of that income and assets on the cost of medical care, and without needing a spousal refusal.

 However there is a critical gap in these protections that continues to make spousal refusal essential.
-Under New York's policy, the spousal impoverishment protections are available only "post-eligibility."
+Under New York's policy, the spousal impoverishment protections are only available "post-eligibility."
 This means that the Medicaid application is first evaluated under regular income and asset rules without the more generous spousal impoverishment allowances.
-Under the regular income and asset rules, the application is denied if a couple has combined assets of more than \$21,750, even though the applicant spouse is eligible for MLTC services if the couple's combined assets do not exceed \$89,670.
+Under the regular income and asset rules, the application is denied if a couple has combined assets of more than \$22,800, even though the applicant spouse is eligible for MLTC services if the couple's combined assets do not exceed \$90,270.
 Thus, the applicant cannot enroll in MLTC unless the spouse can do a spousal refusal for the initial application.

 Spousal refusal is essential to get the application accepted, and to allow the applicant to enroll in a MLTC plan.
 Then, only after MLTC enrollment may the couple request the Medicaid agency to re-budget them with the spousal impoverishment protections - which will allow them to keep their income and assets up to a certain amount without any spend-down and without needing spousal refusal thereafter.
 Eliminating spousal refusal, as the proposed budget provision would do, effectively eliminates this option for MLTC.
-This restriction would seem to defeat the intent of the ACA to remove the bias in favor of institutionalization.
+This would seem to defeat the intent of the ACA to remove the institutional bias.
 An individual who would otherwise be eligible with spousal impoverishment protections will be denied Medicaid and prevented from enrolling in MLTC without an appeal.
-Only by maintaining spousal refusal can that perverse result be prevented, so that MLTC would be a true alternative to institutional care.
+Only by maintaining spousal refusal can that perverse result be prevented, so that MLTC would be a true option to institutional care.
 Though administrative remedies may be sought to cure this anomalous situation, the provision effectively becomes a barrier to much-needed care.
 As proposed, elimination of spousal refusal will again force married persons into nursing homes.